SystemsAnalysisUSU/Comments2021UtahDraftWaterPlan/README.md

 # Comments on 2021 Utah State Water Plan Draft

-The data, code, and directions in this repository support the analysis and Figure 1 generated in the Utah and Western Water Blog post [Nine strengths and 7 Suggestions to improve the 2021 draft Utah water resources plan](https://utahandwesternwater.wordpress.com/2021/11/15/nine-strengths-and-7-suggestions-to-improve-the-2021-draft-utah-water-resources-plan/).
+The data, code, and directions in this repository support the analysis and Figure 1 generated in the Utah and Western Water Blog post "[Nine strengths and 7 Suggestions to improve the 2021 draft Utah water resources plan](https://utahandwesternwater.wordpress.com/2021/11/15/nine-strengths-and-7-suggestions-to-improve-the-2021-draft-utah-water-resources-plan/)."

 ## Directions to View Results
 1. Open the file **UtahMunicipalIndustrialData-WaterPlanComment.pdf**.
 Within contain description of the data, analysis, and results.